Your prepper pantry? Filled to the brim.

 A BOB is stocked with supplies that can last at least 72 hours.
 Because of that, it's bigger than a get home bag.
 Its size ultimately depends on factors like your physique and how much you can carry on your back.

-You're supposed to keep at least one bug out bag in a safe yet easily accessible location at home, and another one inside your bug out vehicle.
+You're supposed to keep at least one bug out bag in a safe yet easily accessible location at home and another inside your bug out vehicle.
 That way, you can just grab it and go when you need to set out for your bug out location.

 Who It's For